rust-lang/rust-forge/src/policies/llm-usage.md

 It is **not** ok to harass a contributor for using an LLM.
 All contributors must be treated with respect.
-The code-of-conduct applies to *all* conversations in the Rust project.
+The Code of Conduct applies to *all* conversations in the Rust project.

 ### Responsibility